Novage/p2p-media-loader/docs/api.md

     + an optional `function`; called when segment finished loading
 - `onError`
     + an optional `function`; called when segment failed to load
-- `playlistMissRetries`
-    + an optional positive integer `Number` defines amount of tries should be made before considered an error occurred (and call `onError` if any)
-    + timeout between tries is 500 ms
-    + default is `1`

 #### `processPlaylist(url, type, content)`